j4ckofalltrades/bukid/README.md

 # About

-> bukid - Capiznon word for mountain.
+> búkid - Capiznon word for mountain.

-The entire dataset is available under the [data](./data) directory, as well as the following subsets:
+The entire dataset is available under the [data](./data) directory, including the following subsets:

 - by Island Group e.g. Luzon, Visayas, Mindanao
 - by Region e.g. CAR, Region VI, etc.